khalil-mansour/final-project-2019/README.md

     Make sure $VALUE is the same as the key you entered in the repo.

+### Adding the GCloud App Credentials

+In order to upload files to GCloud from your machine, you need to set the **GOOGLE_APPLICATION_CREDENTIALS** environment variable.
+You can find it on gitlab's [environment variables](https://depot.dinf.usherbrooke.ca/projets/a19/eq10/projet_assurance/projet_assurance_backend/-/settings/ci_cd).

 ## Deployment staging
 ##### Source : [Deploying a containerized web application](https://cloud.google.com/kubernetes-engine/docs/tutorials/hello-app)

-1. In the gcloud console set-up the console so it is bind to your project
+1. In the gcloud console, set-up the console to bind it to your project
     ```bash
     gcloud config set project [PROJECT_ID]
     gcloud config set compute/zone [COMPUTE_ZONE] # <-- northamerica-northeast1-a
     gcloud container clusters get-credentials [CLUSTER_NAME]
     ```

-2. This step is only require if it's the first time deploying
+2. This step is only required if it's the first time deploying
     ```bash
     kubectl run hello-web --image=gcr.io/${PROJECT_ID}/${IMAGE} --port 8080
     kubectl get pods # <-- Check if your pod are up